edoyango/learngenomics.dev/docs/02-genomic-variation/02-single-nucleotide-variation.md

 [Single Nucleotide Variants (SNVs) and Single Nucleotide Polymorphisms (SNPs)](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) are the smallest unit of variation in the genome.
-Here, just one nucleotide, or base, is substituted at a single position in the genome (such as changing a 'C' to an 'A' on chromosome 5, position 1,485,234).
+Here, <mark>just one nucleotide, or base, is substituted at a single position in the genome (such as changing a 'C' to an 'A' on chromosome 5, position 1,485,234)</mark>.
 The term "**SNV"** is used broadly to describe an event where a single nucleotide substitution, insertion or deletion occurs.
 Single nucleotide polymorphisms, or **SNPs**, are a subset of SNVs where the change is found in some non-trivial percentage of a population (e.g. \> 1%,